blank0826/Mini-Web-Apps/README.md

 # <ins>Mini-Web-Apps</ins>
 # A. Cric-Info Extractor
 ## Description
-This web-app extracts information of matches from the website [CricInfo](www.espncricinfo.com/series/icc-cricket-world-cup-2019-1144415/match-results) and then creates folder for each team with pdfs for every match played by the respective team.
+This web app extracts information of matches from the website [CricInfo](https://www.espncricinfo.com/series/icc-cricket-world-cup-2019-1144415/match-results) and then creates a folder for each team with pdfs for every match played by the respective team.

-We recieve the HTML and get the appropriate JSON data required for creating folders and pdfs.
-After JSON from website we create our own JSON with keeping teams as the main object and from there we create files and then pdfs (using the [template.pdf](https://github.com/blank0826/Mini-Web-Apps/blob/master/Cric-Info%20Extractor/Template.pdf)) that hold record of the match.
+We receive the HTML and get the appropriate JSON data required for creating folders and pdfs.
+After JSON from the website we create our JSON with keeping teams as the main object and from there, we create files and then pdfs (using the [template.pdf](https://github.com/blank0826/Mini-Web-Apps/blob/master/Cric-Info%20Extractor/Template.pdf)) that hold the record of the match.

 ## Screenshots
 ### <ins>Folders of Each Team</ins>